Healthnotes offers comprehensive, science-based health and lifestyle information.

 Diabetes can damage blood vessels and nerves, leading to heart disease, stroke, blindness, kidney disease, and circulation problems.

 What works, what doesn’t

-The new study reviewed articles that evaluated the effect of various nutritional supplements for diabetes published over the last three years.
+The study reviewed articles that evaluated the effect of various nutritional supplements for diabetes published over three years.
 It is never advisable to add a new supplement to your routine or make changes to your medication without discussing it with your doctor.

 Their review of studies showed an association between certain nutrients and improved diabetes-related symptoms:

 - Vitamin C may help manage blood sugar and blood fat levels.
 Most people seem to safely tolerate less than 10 grams per day.

 - Vitamin E and CoQ10, given together, significantly reduced a measure of long-term blood sugar control (hemoglobin A1c levels) in animal studies.
 Vitamin E alone decreased blood sugar and hemoglobin A1c levels, and also had protective effects in the nervous systems of diabetic animals.